 Prior to ministry, Adriene pursued a nearly 20-year career in the performing arts.
 She danced professionally with the Dance Theatre of Harlem's Workshop Ensemble and toured the US and Canada in a Broadway musical.
-Adriene has performed at The Metropolitan Opera House and Carnegie Hall among others.
-As a musical theatre performer, she worked with five-time Tony award winner Susan Stroman on Crazy for You, and had the privilege of being selected for the cast that taped the show live for PBS's Great Performances.
-She joined the long line of Radio City Music Hall Rockettes in 2000 and assisted in implementing their summer training program at the Harlem School of the Arts.
+Adriene has performed at The Metropolitan Opera House, Carnegie Hall, and Radio City Music Hall where she was a World Famous Rockette.

 Adriene's ministerial gifts lie in the areas of healing with the arts, worship and liturgy design, and crafting prayer.
-She served as the Interim Worship Director at the Pacific School of Religion before coming to Middle on the Reformed Church in America’s Commission on Christian Worship.
-Adriene was the 2010-2011 Visiting Artist at New Brunswick Theological Seminary – a role in which she shared with seminarians theological reflection and her expertise in the field of dance.
-In 2010, Adriene joined the board of Room for All, which advocates for the full inclusion of LGBT persons in the life of the Reformed Church in America.
+Additionally, she enjoys preaching, counseling and working with others to develop their spiritual gifts.
+Adriene served the Reformed Church in America’s Commission on Christian Worship, was the Visiting Artist at New Brunswick Theological Seminary, and served on the board of Room for All, which advocates for the full inclusion of LGBT persons in the life of the Reformed Church in America.

 Adriene has taught throughout her career, both nationally and internationally, developing curricula for all age groups that integrate movement with concepts of teambuilding, identity, and healthy living.
-Her mission statement says, in part, that, the arts provide an extraordinary opportunity to encourage self-reliance, foster creativity, celebrate difference, and demonstrate self-love.
-While no longer performing professionally, Adriene enjoys connecting various artists with religious institutions interested in creative partnerships.
-She is currently working to publish her short stories and a book of prayers as she contemplates further academic studies.
-Adriene is thrilled to be offering her gifts in a faith community interested in following Gods lead, having fun, and living the good news with playful imagination.
+She is always working towards a theology of healing in which the arts play a central role, and to that end, Adriene’s key assertion is that the arts have the ability to drop us into the center of ourselves and our healing more quickly than anything else we can access.
+From that center, she believes we touch the holy and reconnect with our authentic and creative selves.
+While no longer performing professionally, Adriene enjoys connecting various artists with religious institutions interested in transformational partnerships.
+Adriene is thrilled to offer her gifts in a faith community interested in following God’s lead and living the good news with playful imagination.